 Beit Am's Chevra Kaddisha (Burial Society) exists to help with the rituals and traditions of Jewish burial, including supporting the family through the process.

 Please contact our email@example.com or 541-753-0067 so that we can connect you with our Chevra Kaddisha, and have someone contact you to help with filling out the funeral arrangements form.
 Please note that a fee of $20 is requested at the time of sending in this form to help cover our costs.

 If you want to have a plaque installed on Beit Am's Yahrzeit Board please fill out the Yahrzeit plaque form.
 If you have questions in filling out the form, please feel free to contact us.

 Please consider donating to Beit Am's Chevra Kaddisha Fund.

 In accordance with guidelines established by the Rabbinical Assembly Commission on Law and Standards, the traditional funeral honors the deceased (met) with a simple, dignified burial.
 Our Burial Society follows these traditional burial procedures:

 A traditional funeral does not include any of the following:

-The Willamette Valley Jewish Community Burial Society is an incorporated body with chapters in Salem and Corvallis.
+The Willamette Valley Jewish Community Burial Society, a 501(c)3 organization that coordinates with Beit Am's Chevra Kaddisha, is an incorporated body with chapters in Salem and Corvallis.
 A Jewish cemetery was established in Albany in the 1870's, and in the 1920's turned over to the Masonic Lodge in Albany.
 An agreement with this Masonic Lodge confers exclusive responsibility for the Jewish section of the Waverly Cemetery, including sale of the burial plots, to the Willamette Valley Jewish Community Burial Society.